-We were thoroughly entertained by the cartoons and toys that occasionally broke our hearts.
+We were thoroughly entertained anyway by the cartoons and toys that occasionally broke our hearts.

-I guess it’s no accident that retro toys are reimagined and rereleased.
+I guess it’s no accident that those cartoon toys are being reimagined and rereleased.
 We’re in our 40s and 50s these days, but we still love Optimus Prime.

 I have never been able to encourage that level of toy play with my own kids.